cawasser/rccst/README.md

     shadow-cljs watch :app

-Then you can open a browser to:
+ONce the Server is running, you can open a browser to:

     http//localhost:8280